DroneBridge/ESP32/README.md

 ![DroneBridge for Android app screenshot](https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/dp_app-map-2017-10-29-kleiner.png)

 -   Use the Android app to display live telemetry data.
 Mission planning capabilities for MAVLink will follow.
+-   The ESP will auto broadcast messages to all connected devices via UDP to port 14550.
+QGroundControl should auto connect
 -   Connect via **TCP on port 5760** or **UDP on port 14550** to the ESP32 to send & receive data with a GCS of your choice. **In case of a UDP connection the GCS must send at least one packet (e.g. MAVLink heart beat etc.) to the UDP port of the ESP32 to register as an end point.**

 ## Compile yourself (developers)